everyclass/everyclass-server/README.md

 ![works-on](https://img.shields.io/badge/works%20on-my%20computer-brightgreen.svg)
 [![code-coverage](https://codecov.io/gh/fr0der1c/EveryClass-server/branch/master/graph/badge.svg)](https://codecov.io/gh/fr0der1c/EveryClass-server)

-This is the web server part of [EveryClass](https://github.com/fr0der1c/EveryClass) project.
+This is the web server part of the [EveryClass](https://github.com/fr0der1c/EveryClass) project.

 ### Communication

-If you found any problem of the code, please open an issue here and make sure you provided much information.
+If you find any problems with the code please open an issue and provide as much detail as possible.

-To discuss questions regarding the project, I suggest you join our [forum](https://base.admirable.pro/c/everyclass) (Chinese).
+If you wish to discuss the project, you can join our [forum](https://base.admirable.pro/c/everyclass) (Chinese).

 ### Technology stack

-- uWSGI: the gateway between programme itself and Nginx reverse proxy
+- uWSGI: the gateway between the program and Nginx reverse proxy
 - Flask: the micro Python web framework
 - MongoDB: database